stevenmoen/stat_992_project/README.md

 the National Football League (NFL) is a tricky business compared to the other “Big 4” sports leagues, namely, the National Basketball Association (NBA), the National Hockey League (NHL), and Major League Baseball (MLB).
-There are four reasons that make this the case.
+There are 4 reasons that make this the case.

   - First off, the NFL only has 16 regular-season games per year, which is significantly less than the NHL and NBA’s 82 and the MLB’s 162.